 We’ll break that down in Section 3.

-Why Scale Weight Lies
+Why the Scale Lies About Your Progress

 Water weight, sodium levels, and glycogen fluctuations can move the scale 5–10 lbs in 48 hours without any change in fat mass.
 If you rely on scale weight alone, you’ll misjudge progress and make the wrong adjustments.